-Stage 0 breast cancer, or ductal carcinoma in situ (DCIS), is when there are abnormal cells in the lining of the milk ducts.
-But those cells have not spread beyond the wall of the duct to reach surrounding tissue, the bloodstream, or lymph nodes.
+Stage 0 breast cancer, or ductal carcinoma in situ (DCIS), is when there are atypical cells in the lining of your milk ducts.
+But those cells have not spread beyond the wall of the duct to reach surrounding tissue, your bloodstream, or lymph nodes.

 DCIS is noninvasive and is sometimes called “precancer.”
 However, DCIS has the potential to become invasive.

 Stage 0 breast cancer used to include lobular carcinoma in situ (LCIS).
 Even though the name contains the word carcinoma, LCIS is no longer categorized as cancer.
-LCIS involves abnormal cells in the lobules, but they don’t spread beyond the lobules.
+LCIS involves atypical cells in your lobules, but they don’t spread beyond your lobules.

 LCIS is sometimes called “lobular neoplasia.”
 It doesn’t necessarily require treatment.
 However, LCIS can increase your risk of developing invasive cancer in the future, so follow-up is important.